codex-academy/Front-end-Field-Guide/concepts.md

 ## One Web

 Websites should be built so that people can access them quickly and easily, regardless of the device they're using, the type of connection they are on, or any disabilities they have.
-That means building things with **Progressive Enhancement**.
+That means building things with **Progressive Enhancement**, and embracing the [fluid nature of the web](http://alistapart.com/article/dao).

 ## Progressive Enhancement